yakiv-khorunzhyi/log/README.md

 ## Examples

-How to use for database?:
+How to use for database?

 ```
 // database